mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

     ```sql
     CREATE DATABASE firebird_datasource         --- display name for the database
-    WITH ENGINE='firebird',                     --- name of the MindsDB handler
+    WITH ENGINE = 'firebird',                   --- name of the MindsDB handler
-    PARAMETERS={
+    PARAMETERS = {
       "host": " ",                              --- host name or IP address of the Firebird server
       "database": " ",                          --- database name
       "user": " ",                              --- user to authenticate with the Firebird server